Swadreams/react-native-weather-app/README.md

 ## Background

 This is a small sample project that connects to a [weather api](https://weatherstack.com/documentation) using an API key backed by a standard weatherstack account.
 This project attempts to find locations matching a user entered search term and also displays current and historical weather data for that location on a separate screen.
-This project uses many of the same tools we use in our Coupa mobile application, including:
+This project uses some of the same tools that includes:

 - React-Native (0.64)
 - Redux w/ Thunk